Advanced Microsoft Teams Confluence Connector for Confluence Cloud main guide for Confluence Cloud administrators.

 Pick a team where you want to work with Confluence.

 Make sure you mention

-@Confluence Connector in any public channel of that room in order to be able to send notifications to any public team channel.
-We recommend to use help command.
+@Confluence Connector in any public channel of that room to send notifications to any public team channel.
+We recommend using the help command.

-Video demo how to connect and enable Bot in Confluence
+Video demo of how to connect and enable Bot in Confluence

-Global configuration for Microsoft Teams Confluence Connector accessible at the main Confluence Settings section.
+Global configuration for Microsoft Teams Confluence Connector is accessible in the main Confluence Settings section.

-There are multiple triggers available - you can get notified when a page is created or updated, comment changed or a new interesting blog post is created in a particular Confluence space.
+Multiple triggers are available - you can get notified when a page is created or updated, a comment is changed, or a new interesting blog post is created in a particular Confluence space.

-For instance, you can include or exclude particular spaces, users, labels or apply a url filter.
+For instance, you can include or exclude particular spaces, users, page or parent page, and labels or apply a URL filter.